ZhiYangAng/Chocolate-Customer-Dashboard-PowerBI/README.md

   FROM retail_chocolate_syn.table_name; # Change table_name according to which table you like to check for
 ```

-The example of success data imported in mySQL:
+The example of success data imported in MySQL:
 <p align="center">
   <img src="media/mysql/2.png" width="900" title="Done importing data">
   <br>